-Justin Borg-Barthet studied Law and European Studies at the University of Malta.
+Justin studied Law and European Studies at the University of Malta.
 After qualifying as an advocate in Malta, he pursued postgraduate studies at the University of Aberdeen.
 This was followed by a lectureship at the University of Dundee.
-He joined the School of Law as a lecturer in September 2012.
-He was promoted to Senior Lecturer in 2017.
+He joined the School of Law as a lecturer in September 2012 and was promoted to Senior Lecturer in 2017.

-Justin’s research and teaching address a wide range of subject matter, principally in European Union law and Private International Law.
-The work includes analyses of the recognition of same-sex relationships, cross-border regulation of companies, Scottish independence and EU membership, and the treatment of migrants' rights in the EU.
+His research and teaching address a wide range of subject matter, principally in European Union law and Private International Law.
+The work includes analyses of the jurisdictional and choice of law rules in defamation cases, cross-border regulation of companies, and the recognition of same-sex relationships.
 The unifying theme in this body of work is an exploration of the allocation of decisional power as between individuals, States, and supranational regulators.

-Justin is the author of a leading monograph on corporate mobility (The Governing Law of Companies in EU Law (Bloomsbury/Hart 2012).
-The book was described as ‘a remarkable analysis of the complex issues resulting from the intersection of private international law of companies and companies' freedom of establishment under the TFEU’ (P Behrens (2013) CMLRev 1870).
+Justin is the author of a leading monograph on corporate mobility (The Governing Law of Companies in EU Law (Hart 2012).
+The book was described as ‘a remarkable analysis of the complex issues resulting from the intersection of private international law of companies and companies' freedom of establishment under the TFEU’ (Behrens (2013) CMLR 1870).
 Another review says: ‘The book, no doubt, will make an important contribution to the future development of corporate mobility in the European Union…it is highly recommended.’
-(M Schillig (2014) ELR 151).
-This book and his other publications are cited extensively in the literature.
+(Schillig (2014) ELR 151).

 Current Research Students